sortecoevo/sortee/content/upcoming.md

 # SORTEE Conference 2024

-#### *Virtual & world-wide!*

-The conference will run continuously from **15 October** to **16 October** to cover different time zones.

-The Conference Program is now available online via the [SORTEE Shiny app](https://conf-sortee.shinyapps.io/program-app/).

-**Registrations are still OPEN via Humanitix.
-[Register here!](https://events.humanitix.com/sortee-conference-2024)**

-&nbsp;

-### We are excited to announce our plenary presenters for the 2024 SORTEE Conference:

-- *Dr. Hu Chuan-Peng* will talk about "Promoting Open Science via Grassroots Networks in a Developing Country."

-- *Dr. Kate Laskowski* will discuss "What to Do When You Don't Trust Your Data Anymore."

-Abstracts for their talks are now available through the SORTEE [OSF page](https://osf.io/meetings/SORTEE2024/).
-Join us in October to be part of the discussion!
+The SORTEE 2024 Conference took place virtually from 15 October to 16 October.
+Conference recordings, including the introductory and closing remarks by SORTEE President Dr. Rose O'Dea, as well as plenary presentations by Dr. Hu Chuan-Peng, "Promoting Open Science via Grassroots Networks in a Developing Country," and Dr. Kate Laskowski, "What to Do When You Don’t Trust Your Data Anymore," are available to [(re)watch here](https://www.youtube.com/@SORTEcoEvo/videos).

+Stay tuned for the 2025 conference details!

 &nbsp;